MicroEJ/docs/VEEPortingGuide/uiImageLoader.rst

 BufferedImage
 =============

+XXX TODO XXX

+* chapter to remove or to move or to make link to the new chapters renderer / formats
+* maybe use this chapter as intro in uiBufferedImage

 MicroUI application is able to create an image where it is allowed to draw into: the MicroUI `BufferedImage`_.
 The image format is the same than the display format; in other words, its number of bits-per-pixel and its pixel bits organization are the same.
 The display pixel format can be standard or custom (see :ref:`display_pixel_structure`).
 To create this kind of image, the Image Loader has just to create a buffer in RAM whose size depends on the image size (see :ref:`section_image_display_raw`).

 .. _section_image_external_memory: